jeremiah-c-leary/vhdl-style-guide/docs/localizing.rst

          if oFile.hasEntity and oFile.hasArchitecture:
              self.add_violation(1)

-The base rule class has an **add_violation** method which takes a line number an as argument.
+The base rule class has an **add_violation** method which takes a line number as an argument.
 This method appends the line number to a violation list, which is processed later for reporting and fixing purposes.
 In this case, any line number will do so we picked 1.

 We must decide if we want to give VSG the ability to fix this rule on it's own.
 If so, then we will need to write the **_fix_violations** method.
 However, for this violation we want the user to split the file.
-There are too many variables to consider; including headers, footers, and copyright statements.
-So we will tell VSG the rule is not fixable.
+We will tell VSG the rule is not fixable.

 .. code-block:: python